-For the quarter ended 31 December 2014, the Group and the Company recorded losses of Eur 2.5 million and Eur 2.7 million respectively as compared to profits of Eur 8.8 million and Eur 8.6 million for the comparative period of last year.
-The losses incurred have been mainly due to the depreciation of the Euro and drop in revenue on account of fiercer competition.
+For the year ended 31 March 2015, the Group and the Company recorded losses of Eur 22.9 million and Eur 23.7 million respectively as compared to profits of Eur 8.5 million and Eur 7.3 million for the previous year.

-The result of the quarter under review has been significantly affected by the depreciation of the Euro.
-When compared to the quarter ended 31 December 2013, the net negative impact of the depreciation of the Euro has been Eur 8.2M.
+The results for the year under review have been significantly impacted by the depreciation of the Euro.
+The EUR/USD parity moved from 1.38 at the start of the financial year to 1.08 at 31 March 2015.
+When compared to the previous year ended 31 March 2014, the net negative impact of the depreciation of the Euro has been Eur 25.6M.

-During the quarter under review, the Company operated 5 direct weekly flights to mainland China (Shanghai:3 /Beijing:2) as compared to only 3 direct weekly frequencies during the quarter ended 31 December 2013.
-However, operations to mainland China have not yielded the expected result showing significant drop in the passenger load factor from 78.6% to only 52.6% when compared to the corresponding quarter of last year.
+During the year, the Company increased its weekly frequency to mainland China to 5 (Shanghai:3 /Beijing:2) as compared to only 3 direct weekly frequencies during the previous year.
+However, these operations have not yielded the expected outcome resulting in a significant drop in the passenger load factor from 77.4% to only 65.2% when compared to the previous year.

 In addition, the Company also suffered from a significant drop in market share on the local market as a result of intense competition.
 Local market passenger revenue decreased by Eur 6.8 million compared to last year.